Platireum/Platireum-Network/Whitepaper.md

 #### Concurrency Control:
 A `std::mutex` (`chainMutex`) protects the internal block vector for thread safety.

+#### UTXO Set Management:
+Maintains the global `utxoSet`, an unordered_map of all currently unspent transaction outputs.
+This set is dynamically updated when new blocks are added: consumed UTXOs are removed, and newly created UTXOs are added.

 ### 3.6.
-Validator System (ValidatorManager)
+Validator Manager (ValidatorManager)
-The ValidatorManager implements the Proof of Stake (PoS) logic.
+The ValidatorManager is central to the Proof of Computing (PoC) consensus, implementing the value-based validator selection logic.

-- **Validator Registration**: Allows nodes to register as validators by providing their public key and staking a certain amount of cryptocurrency (`MIN_STAKE`).
+- **Validator Registration**: Allows nodes to register as validators by providing their public key and staking a certain amount of cryptocurrency.
-- **Weighted Validator Selection**: Implements a weighted random selection mechanism for choosing the next block proposer.
+- **Compute Score Management**: Tracks and updates the "compute score" for each validator based on their successfully proven AI computations.
+- **Validator Power Calculation**: Dynamically calculates each validator's power, a composite metric based on their staked capital and accumulated compute score.
+This power directly influences their probability of being selected to propose a block.
+- **Value-Based Selection Schedule**: Periodically regenerates a probabilistic schedule for validator selection, ensuring that validators with higher calculated power have a greater chance of being chosen.
 - **Key Management**: Stores the private keys (or references to them) for registered validators.
-- **Block Time Tracking**: Records the `lastBlockTime` for each validator.
 - **Concurrency Control**: A `std::mutex` (`validatorMutex`) ensures thread-safe operations on validator data.

 ### 3.7.
-Main System Class (HybridLedger)
+AI Engine (AIEngine)
+The AIEngine component is responsible for facilitating and verifying AI computations within the network, forming the "Computing" aspect of Proof of Computing.

+- **Inference and Proof Generation**: Executes AI models on provided data and generates a `ProofOfComputation` structure, which includes hashes of the input data and output, along with a cryptographic signature from the compute provider.
+- **Proof Verification**: Allows any node to verify a `ProofOfComputation` by re-running a lightweight verification process (e.g., hash checks, signature verification) without needing to execute the full AI model.
+- **Computation ID Generation**: Assigns unique identifiers to each AI computation, ensuring traceability.

+### 3.8.
+Node (Main System Class)
-The HybridLedger class integrates all the above components, forming the complete hybrid system.
+The `Node` class integrates all the core components, forming the complete Platireum Network system.

-- **Component Composition**: Holds instances of `TransactionDAG`, `FinalityChain`, and `ValidatorManager`.
+- **Component Composition**: Holds instances of `AIEngine`, `TransactionDAG`, `FinalityChain`, and `ValidatorManager`.
+- **Transaction Processing**: Handles incoming transactions, including regular value transfers and `AI_COMPUTATION_PROOF` transactions.
+It validates these transactions and adds them to the `TransactionDAG`.
+- **AI Proof Validation**: For `AI_COMPUTATION_PROOF` transactions, the `Node` uses the `AIEngine` to verify the proof and then updates the corresponding validator's compute score via the `ValidatorManager`.
 - **Configuration**: Defines system parameters like `MIN_STAKE` and `BLOCK_INTERVAL`.
 - **Automated Block Creation**: A dedicated background thread runs the `blockCreationWorker`, which periodically:
-  - Gathers recent DAG "tips"
+  - Gathers recent DAG "tips" from the `TransactionDAG`.
-  - Selects a validator using PoS
+  - Selects a validator using the `ValidatorManager`'s value-based selection.
-  - Creates a new block with embedded transaction IDs
+  - Creates a new block with embedded transaction IDs and the DAG Merkle root.
-  - Updates the validator's `lastBlockTime`
+  - Adds the new block to the `FinalityChain`, which updates the global UTXO set.
-- **System Lifecycle**: Manages the start and stop of the block creation thread.
+- **System Lifecycle**: Manages the start and stop of the block creation thread and other network services.

 ## 4. Advantages of the Hybrid Approach
 This hybrid architecture offers several significant advantages: